 Its suggests that when cars reach five years old their failure rate is higher than at any time in their life, and start to go wrong more from about 60,000 miles.
 So sell too early and you’ll be bitten by depreciation, but leave it too late and reliability could be a factor.

-Is it a good time to trade in a car?
+Is it better to trade in a 5 year old car?